-Another small subdivision of the period, owned and developed at once by Eugene Roberts of Roberts Construction Inc, was the Desert Garden Homesites.
-Located on land that was originally part of the Desert Magazine's landholdings, the subdivision consisted of a single roundabout street on which Roberts developed ten Mid-Century Modern homes designed by local architect John Outcault.
-Outcault also designed and built his family home on the subdivision in which he lived for a decade.
+Another small subdivision of the period, owned and immediately developed by Eugene Roberts of Roberts Construction Inc, was the Desert Garden Homesites.
+Located on land that was originally part of the Desert Magazine's landholdings, the subdivision consisted of a single roundabout street on which Roberts developed ten Mid-Century Modern homes designed by local architect John Outcault.178 Outcault also designed and built his family home on the subdivision in which he lived for a decade.179

-Being developed at the same time was the adjacent Shadow Hills Estates (1956), a subdivision developed by Monte Wenck through the 1950s and 60s.
-Wenck and his associates laid out the subdivision directly adjacent to the former Panorama Ranch (which had also been revamped and expanded during the period into the Palm Desert Estates), and built well over a hundred Mid-Century Modern houses, duplexes, and apartment buildings.
-Many of these homes and units (existing in varying states of alteration) are attributed to Charles W. Doty, a local architect who had his start in the offices of Walter S. White.
-Because they were produced at a larger scale and in varying sizes, and proximate to schools, these homes attracted a variety of homeowners, not just the wealthy seasonal residents that had been typical of the PDC era.
+Being developed at the same time was the adjacent Shadow Hills Estates (1956), a subdivision developed by Monte Wenck through the 1950s and 60s.180 Wenck and his associates laid out the subdivision directly adjacent to the former Panorama Ranch (which had also been revamped and expanded during the period into the Palm Desert Estates), and built well over a hundred Mid-Century Modern houses, duplexes, and apartment buildings.
+Many of these homes and units (existing in varying states of alteration) are attributed to Charles W. Doty, a local architect who had his start in the offices of Walter S. White.181 Because they were produced at a larger scale and in varying sizes, and proximate to schools, these homes attracted a variety of homeowners, not just the wealthy seasonal residents that had been typical of the PDC era.

 While numerous small subdivisions (including those mentioned above) emerged on land within or immediately adjacent to the boundaries of Palm Desert as established by the PDC, other subdivisions were much larger in size and developed beyond the initial boundaries of the community.
 These were mass-produced tracts, typically in a basic Mid-Century Modern style, and more importantly, they catered to entirely different demographics.
-The first of these was Shadow Village, a large-scale development conceived by the national housing developer Sproul Homes Inc on a parcel north of Palm Desert that was formerly agricultural.
-Previously, the only subdivision that had been built in the area was a small, later unit of Palm Village.
+The first of these was Shadow Village, a large-scale development conceived by the national housing developer Sproul Homes Inc on a parcel north of Palm Desert that was formerly agricultural.182 Previously, the only subdivision that had been built in the area was a small, later unit of Palm Village.

 A series of sweeping streets, Sproul built around sixty homes (of a planned 400) that were targeted to a demographic of nuclear families.
 Prices for a brand-new house began at just \$16,750 and could be financed by affordable FHA loans, and open houses featured free balloons and ice cream for the children of potential buyers.
-Shadow Village was ultimately sold halfway through its development, at which point it was built out in the late 1950s and early 1960s with another series of affordable homes known as the California Dream Homes.
-Most consequentially, Shadow Village introduced a larger year-round population to Palm Desert, and many of the homes were in fact occupied by young families.
-The provision
+Shadow Village was ultimately sold halfway through its development, at which point it was built out in the late 1950s and early 1960s with another series of affordable homes known as the California Dream Homes.183 Most consequentially, Shadow Village introduced a larger year-round

-&lt;sup>174 "Desert Gardens Set to Open," Desert Sun, February 6, 1959.
+178 "Desert Gardens Set to Open," Desert Sun, February 6, 1959.

-&lt;sup>175 "John Outcault - Leading the Way," Palm Desert Post, July 15, 1965.
+179 "John Outcault - Leading the Way," Palm Desert Post, July 15, 1965.

-&lt;sup>176 [Advertisement for Shadow Hills Estates], Palm Springs Life Annual Pictorial, 1959; Helen Anderson, "Palm Desert," Desert Sun, September 27, 1954.
+180 [Advertisement for Shadow Hills Estates], Palm Springs Life Annual Pictorial, 1959; Helen Anderson, "Palm Desert," Desert Sun, September 27, 1954.